Canada's Calfrac rejects Wilks Brothers proposals to buy U.S. business

-July 14 (Reuters) - Calfrac Well Services said on Tuesday it had rejected two proposals submitted by share and debt holder Wilks Brothers to buy the Canadian oilfield services firm’s U.S. business in exchange for some of the company’s debt.
+(Reuters) - Calfrac Well Services (CFW.TO) said on Tuesday it had rejected two proposals submitted by share and debt holder Wilks Brothers to buy the Canadian oilfield services firm’s U.S. business in exchange for some of the company’s debt.

 Calfrac said the two non-binding proposals submitted last month “significantly undervalued” the unit and would leave its first-lien senior creditors with less than one-third of the collateral they currently hold, with no debt reduction.